 The Twyford Hall Supper Room will be downsized, losing about 10 square metres from commencement of construction.
 The only access will be via the main Beach Street foyer entrance.
 The Market St end of the Twyford Hall Supper Room where the tables are currently store will be walled off and converted to a sprinkler pump room.
 Most chairs and tables will then be stored at the rear of the Hall.

-The existing box office will close in late 2019 and be replaced by a new box office/foyer as part of the Theatre project.
+The existing box office will close in early 2020 and be replaced by a new box office/foyer as part of the Theatre project.
 The old box office will become the plant room for the venue.

 Access to the Hall toilets will be maintained during the course of the works, though the access route will alter from time to time.
 Access may be limited briefly at the point when new ventilation systems need to be installed.

 All bookings must be made via our online Venue Hire form or by calling 6495 7435.
 The building team will determine if the hire can go ahead and hirers will then receive a request for payment.
 Payment must be made before the hire is confirmed.
 Hirers with confirmed bookings can continue to collect keys from the Merimbula Newsagency.
-A site induction will be required for all users, including existing users, should the hired space be impacted due to construction work.
-All other access enquiries should be submitted via the booking officer.
+A site induction will be required for all users, including existing users, should the hired space be impacted by construction work.
+All other access enquiries should be submitted via our website.